-Chiefly famous for his theory of general relativity and his work in establishing quantum theory within physics, Albert Einstein was an American theoretical physicist born in Ulm, Germany.
+Albert Einstein was born in Ulm, Germany in 1879.
 He began his education in Munich, but when his family moved to Italy, he continued his schooling in Zurich, Switzerland.
 In 1901 he was awarded his diploma to teach mathematics and physics, and became a Swiss citizen.

 Known as Einstein’s annus mirabilis, 1905 was the year that, in addition to his doctoral dissertation, he published four other ground-breaking papers: on the photoelectric effect, on Brownian motion, on special relativity and on the equivalence of matter and energy – the famous E = mc2 equation.
 These papers changed views on the very nature of matter, space and time.